Esri/mapkit-2-arcgis/README.md

 MapKit 2 ArcGIS

-This solution migrates MapKit to ArcGIS without code changes.
+This solution migrates MapKit to ArcGIS without many code changes.

-The demo was developed for the iPhone using the ArcGIS Runtime SDK for iOS 10.2.3, xCode 5.1 (with Automatic Reference Counting) and iOS 6.1.
+The demo was developed for the iPhone using the ArcGIS Runtime SDK for iOS 100.0, xCode 8 and iOS 10.

+The old Objective-C version won't work with Xcode 8 and you'll have to downgrade to Xcode 6.

 ## Features

 * All the features for MapKit.
 * All the features for ArcGIS